alexstore06/alexstore06.github.io/content/posts/top-down-modeling.md

 #### Feature positioning
 At an even more fundamental level, top-down modeling heavily limits how you may be used to building and editing assemblies.

 Imagine a scenario where you have an assembly with the skeleton and a plate with a number of bolts in it.
-The bolt holes could be defined a few different ways, but if you're top-down modeling, your hole positions at the very least will likely be defined by the skeleton either directly with a Coincident sketch relation or semi-indirectly with a Convert Entities command, either of which would work fine with either an Extruded Cut or a Hole Wizard command.
+The bolt holes could be defined a few different ways, but if you're top-down modeling, your hole positions will likely be defined by the skeleton either directly with a Coincident sketch relation or semi-indirectly with a Convert Entities command, either of which would work fine with either an Extruded Cut or a Hole Wizard command.

 Ideally, your skeleton part is mated to the origin for maximum stability, but this creates a serious problem.
 As soon as you move your plate to adjust its position in the assembly, your feature must stay in place relative to the origin, so the feature ends up in an unexpected position or perhaps fails entirely.